Registering for Courses

 For most inquiries please contact firstname.lastname@example.org for assistance.
 We will be happy to put you in touch with either local site staff or an instructor if needed based on your specific inquiry.

 Class numbers are found under in Albert under the "Click here to learn more:" class details for each class.
 Class numbers change each semester so make sure you are looking at courses under the correct term.
 Class numbers are not available on the Study Away website course listings.
-For an example of where to find the class number in the Albert course search click here.
+For an example of where to find the class number in the Albert course search see this course search screenshot (PDF).

-All students must register for full time status 12 - 18 points per semester while studying at a Global Academic Center.
+Students must register for full time status (12-18 credits) at the NYU Study Away site.
+This DOES NOT include enrollment in local university courses and/or remote-taught/online/independent study courses (if available at the site).
 At most sites this means registering for three to four courses.
 Visiting students should also check with their home school for minimum requirements as some schools require students to take a minimum amount of courses.

-If you are interested in taking over 18 points please visit the Policies and Procedures page here.
+If you are interested in taking over 18 points or less than 12 points please visit the Policies and Procedures page and consult the relevant section.

 Students studying at: Berlin, Buenos Aires, Florence, Madrid, Paris, Shanghai, and Tel Aviv must take either a language course for a letter grade or (if they have already achieved advanced proficiency) a content course taught in the language of the host country.